 Be honest and transparent about the risks of your venture, show that you have put thought and effort into a business plan and agree to put the investment terms and agreements in writing.

 An angel investor is a high net worth individual or group who specialises in providing backing for startups.

 Although they will expect equity or convertible debt in return for their capital, the rates offered by angel investors are likely to be more favourable than those offered by ‘traditional’ lenders.

 Angels often invest based on their faith in the individual behind the idea as much as the potential viability of the business, so a convincing pitch is all important when seeking this type of financing.

 - For a great resource on Angel investors in Europe check out Angel.co.

 When analysing your startup’s funding options your local bank is still one of the best places to start.
 Borrowing money from the bank is perhaps more difficult than in past generations, but it is still likely that they will have a range of small business loans available to help you get your startup idea off the ground.

-Seeking smaller amounts of money from a large number of individual investors is a thoroughly modern way in which to fund a new business.
-Effectively you put together a compelling pitch explaining why the world will be a better place if your idea comes to fruition and place this on one of the plethora of crowdfunding websites.
+Crowdfunding means seeking smaller amounts of money from a large number of individual investors.
+Effectively you put together a compelling pitch explaining why the world will be a better place if your idea comes to fruition and place this on a crowdfunding website.